 Here’s a playlist of all the podcasts I was a part of.

-The science communication podcast Clarified interviewed me about my project Science & Fiction.
+Clara Marx from the science communication podcast Clarified interviewed me about my project Science & Fiction.

 I talked to Lee Delaney from Curiosity Cake about my PhD, specifically what kinds of methods I employ to measure empathy for pain in brain and behavior.